OpenClassrooms-Student-Center/alumnis/content/students/sebastien1977.md

 # One line.
 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.
-objective: Me faire une nouvelle jeunesse en quittant le papier pour le digital.
+objective: Apprendre à créer de magnifiques applications.
-short_description: J'aime les belles lettres, le fromage et les pages écornées.
-J'apprends à coder pour me faire une nouvelle jeunesse.
+short_description: J'aime apprendre, créer et developper de nouvelles compétences.

 # don't touch that
 template: students